Rokiis1/roadmap/test_managment/2_level/2_level_test_managment.md

 ## What is a Test Plan

-Once the purpose of test planning is understood, the next step is to define the output of this process.
+A **test plan** is the structured document produced by test planning.
+It describes how testing will be performed for a software system and serves as the central reference that guides all testing activities.

-A **test plan** is a structured document that describes how testing will be performed for a software system.
-It serves as a reference that guides all testing activities and ensures that everyone involved has a shared understanding of the testing approach.
+While test planning is the *activity* of thinking through and deciding how to test, the test plan is the *written output* that captures those decisions.
+It ensures that everyone involved has a shared understanding of the testing approach.

 The test plan defines what will be tested, what will not be tested and what the testing process is expected to achieve.
-It also describes the conditions under which testing will take place and how testing activities are organized.
+It also describes the conditions under which testing will take place, how testing activities are organized and who is responsible for each activity.

 The purpose of a test plan is not only to document decisions, but to make testing consistent and repeatable.
 By having a clear plan, teams can avoid misunderstandings, reduce confusion and ensure that testing is aligned with project goals.

 A test plan provides visibility into the testing process.
 It allows stakeholders to understand the scope of testing, the objectives that need to be achieved and the resources involved.
 This makes it easier to track progress and evaluate the quality of the software.

 The test plan is typically created before test execution begins and may be updated as the project evolves.
 As requirements change or new risks are identified, the test plan can be adjusted to reflect those changes.
+Updates should be reviewed and communicated so that all stakeholders remain aligned.

 A well-defined test plan acts as a foundation for all testing activities.
 It ensures that testing is not performed randomly, but follows a clear and structured approach.